Battle of Manzikert: Battle

 The Byzantines pressed on despite the arrow attacks and captured Alp Arslan's camp by the end of the afternoon.
-However, the right and left wings, where the arrows did most of their damage, almost broke up when individual units tried to force the Seljuks into a pitched battle; the Seljuk cavalry simply disengaged when challenged, in the classic Parthian tactics of steppe warriors.
+However, the right and left wings, where the arrows did most of their damage, almost broke up when individual units tried to force the Seljuks into a pitched battle; the Seljuk cavalry simply disengaged when challenged, in the characteristic Parthian tactics of steppe warriors.
 With the Seljuks avoiding battle, Romanos was forced to order a withdrawal by nightfall.
 However, the right wing misunderstood the order, and Doukas deliberately ignored the emperor's order to cover the army's withdrawal and marched directly back to the Byzantine camp outside Manzikert.
 With the Byzantines thoroughly confused, the Seljuks seized the opportunity and attacked.
 The Byzantine right wing was almost immediately routed, thinking they were betrayed either by the Armenians or the army's Turkish auxiliaries.
 Some authors suppose that Armenians were the first to flee, and they all managed to get away, while by contrast, the Turkish auxiliaries remained loyal to the end.
-Other sources suggest that Armenian infantry stoutly resisted and did not turn tail, and did not abandon the emperor as many had.
+Other sources suggest that Armenian infantry stoutly resisted and did not turn tail, not abandoning the emperor as many had.
 When Romanos saw the boldness of the Armenian foot soldiers, he displayed great affection for them and promised them unheard-of rewards.
 In the end, the emperor's personal troops and these Armenian foot soldiers suffered the heaviest casualties in the Byzantine army.
 The left wing under Bryennios held out a little longer but was also soon routed.
 The remnants of the Byzantine centre, including the emperor and the Varangian Guard, were encircled by the Seljuks.
 Romanos was wounded and taken prisoner by the Seljuks.
 The survivors were many who fled the field and were pursued throughout the night, but not beyond that; by dawn, the professional core of the Byzantine army had been destroyed, while many of the peasant troops and levies who had been under the command of Andronikus had fled.